PhD Position Quantum Computer Science

 Quantum Computer Science (QCS) is a growing subdivision of the Faculty of Electrical Engineering, Mathematics, and Computer Science (EEMCS) at TU Delft.
 QCS’ mission is to endow society with the full potential of quantum technologies.
 In view of this endeavor, QCS values research in all areas of quantum computing, quantum information, and quantum communication with a special focus on making quantum technologies a practical reality.
 QCS is part of QuTech — a leading institution in the development of a Quantum Internet and a Quantum Computer.
 This allows for close collaboration of QCS members with physicists and engineers at QuTech who build real-world quantum hardware, thus enabling opportunities of conducting research on all levels of the stack.

 Are you interested in this vacancy?
-Please press the apply button below and upload the following documents:
+Please press the apply button below and upload the following documents.
+A pre-Employment screening can be part of the selection procedure

 - A cover letter explaining your personal motivation in pursuing a PhD, including how you see the PhD fitting into your career trajectory;